 Because of the increased frequency of new browser version released by some vendors, Blackboard's policy is to support all new browser versions released to the market as Generally Available or by supported release channels, even if the browser is released after testing has concluded for the release.
 We address any critical browser issues found by clients in the field against a provisionally supported browser as a top priority.
 We execute frequent test cycles against new browsers to ensure the system continues to perform as expected and will update client facing supported browser documentation appropriately.

-Additional acceptance of persistent cookies or third-party cookies may be required for some features to function correctly, including WebDAV access to course files or content collection files and access to users' Blackboard profiles and Social Tools.
+Additional acceptance of persistent cookies or third-party cookies may be required for some features in Blackboard Learn 9.1 to function correctly, including WebDAV access to course files or content collection files and access to users' Blackboard profiles and Social Tools.
 To learn more, see the Using Persistent Cookies topic and the Social Learning Tools topic.